 How did you prepare for making your call to the Clearing hotline?

 Before placing my call to the Clearing hotline, my sister and I sat down and made a list of questions I had.
-We went through pros and cons of different unis and different courses, and what paths I would be interested in.
+We went through the pros and cons of different universities and different courses, and what paths I would be interested in.
 I called up the hotline after that.
 I was nervous, but it was easier once I thought about it through the lens that I had nothing to lose but everything to gain.
 It felt more hopeful and less scary that way.